ajlaherenda/4-in-a-row/README.txt

 If the entire board gets filled up without any player connecting 4 pieces, the game is a draw.
 After the game ends, players should be prompted if they want to play again.

+**THE a.txt and b.txt files are used for the demo of the reload option